drinkbeer/CodingQuestion/design/Instagram.md

  We can put a LB in front of them to round robin to deal with downtime.

-#### With the global unique Photo ID, how could we do DB partition?
+#### 4. With the global unique Photo ID, how could we do DB partition?
 Using Consistent Hashing.

 Using Base64 encoding algorithm to encode DB servers, and global photo id.
 Assign the photo metadata to the nearest next node in the clockwise in the Hash Ring.

+global unique id -> (encode) 6 bytes consistent hashing id in the ring

+using the 6 bytes consistent hashing id to find the cloest DB server in clockwise in the hash ring, and store the metadata in the server.